robipozzi/robipozzi-kafka-producer-java/README.md

 for details and examples.

 ## How the application works
+The application implements a Kafka Producer that publishes fake random temperature data to a Kafka topic called *temperature* (configurable in the **[application.properties](src/main/resources/application.properties)** configuration files, simulating the behavior of a real
+Temperature sensor that continuosly reads temperature from the environment and sends it to Kafka.

 As said in the introduction, the code for this application is based on:
 - **Maven**: here is the **[POM](pom.xml)** that defines project configuration; the library dependencies section is reported here below
 ```